awesome-astra/docs/docs/pages/tools/integration/feast.md

 ## Quickstart

 !!! note "Note"
-    This quickstart is modeled after the one found in the [Feast documentation](https://docs.feast.dev/getting-started/quickstart).
-The numbering of the steps is chosen to be consistent with it.
+    In this minimal quickstart, modeled after the one found in the [Feast documentation](https://docs.feast.dev/getting-started/quickstart), you will be providing the store configuration file by hand.

+    Alternatively, an **interactive command-line procedure** to help you set up your store is available by launching `feast init REPO_NAME -t cassandra`.

     All credits for the sample code given here goes to the Feast documentation.

 A new feature store is created and configured to use Astra DB as online store;
-next, it will be materialized to database using sample feature definitions and sample data; finally, historical/online feature retrieval is demonstrated.
+next, a few sample features will be materialized to database;
+finally, historical/online feature retrieval is demonstrated.

-### Install Feast and the plugin
+### Install Feast

 See last item in the "Prerequisites" above.